TOP

 Return to the beach and rest

-Drive back to hotel
+Drive back to the hotel

-Included: transportation, kayak, equipment, guide.
+Included: Transportation, kayak, equipment, and guide.

-Not included: meals and drinks.
+Not Included: Meals and drinks.

 Wear light clothes, a swimming suit, towel, clothes